nodecosmos/nodecosmos_server/charybdis/README.md

 PRIMARY KEY (email, id)
   ```

-📝 As a rule of thumb, it's best if we wrap fields in option if they are not part of primary key as
-otherwise null values will result in serialization error.
+📝 Primary key fields should not be wrapped in Option<> as they are mandatory.

 ## Automatic migration with `charybdis_cmd/migrate`:
 <a name="automatic-migration"></a>